Goals of the Internship

 The goal of the Internship at the Counseling Center is to prepare students in the final stages of their doctoral training to function broadly, competently, and responsibly as professional psychologists.
 The program is intended to provide the opportunity to establish and refine general skills fundamental to the practice of clinical and counseling psychology and applicable to a wide variety of professional settings.

-1. Help Interns develop the clinical and empirical knowledge and skills required for entry into professional practice in psychology by developing competencies in:
+1. Develop the clinical and empirical knowledge and skills required for entry into professional practice in psychology by:

-3. Foster the development of a professional identity based on legal, ethical, and professional standards by:
+3. Develop a professional identity based on legal, ethical, and professional standards by: